 J. Billy VerPlanck Trombone Scholarship Award

-Caleb Rumley, student at William Paterson University is the 2013 recipient of The J. Billy VerPlanck, trombone scholarship award.
+Caleb Rumley, a student at William Paterson University, is the 2013 recipient of the J. Billy VerPlanck Scholarship Award.

 I'm happy to report that William Patterson University has awarded the first scholarship in Billy's name to Caleb Rumley.